sarahdolan1/PeopleCounterShared/README.md

 ## How To Use:
 to run: python people_counter.py
+ensure: In the code it states the video file name and loaction, so double check that is correct (line 244).

 ## Folders
 mobilenet_ssd => Contains the MobileNet SSD model used (prototxt and caffe files)